Vegetarian and Vegan Snack Ideas

 ½ cup brown sugar

-½ cup peanut butter (or other nut butter)
+½ cup peanut butter (or other nut butters)

 ½ tsp vanilla

-*The best thing about this recipe is you can swap out most of the ingredients to make these bars precisely to your liking
+*The best thing about this recipe is you can swap out most of the ingredients to make these bars exactly to your liking

 1. Mix the dry ingredients (graham crackers, oats, dried fruit, nuts, coconut, and salt) in a big bowl.

 2. Bring a ½ cup honey (or agave nectar) and ¼ cup brown sugar to a boil in a small pot.

 3. Stir in ½ cup peanut butter and ½ tsp vanilla.

 4. Stir the liquid mixture into the dry mixture and press into an 11 x 7 greased dish and let sit until hardened before cutting into squares.